swagenough/current-weather-data/README.md

 # Weather CLI 🌦️

-Welcome to the **Weather CLI** project!
+hi guys and welcome to my **Weather CLI** project!
 This simple command-line tool fetches and displays the current weather for any city or country you input.
 It's a great example of how to integrate APIs in Node.js

 ## Features ☆*: .｡. o(≧▽≦)o .｡.:*☆